Projects

 Weighbridge and waste disposal

-For accurate measurement of waste delivered on-site, we have constructed a weighbridge system at the entrance which weighs waste vehicles on arrival, records and verifies load data and reweighs the vehicle once the load has been deposited.
+For accurate measurement of waste delivered on site, there is a weighbridge system on site at the entrance which weighs waste vehicles on arrival, records and verifies load data and reweighs the vehicle once the load has been deposited.
 We have installed two weighbridges connected to two traffic lanes, allowing us to serve multiple trucks simultaneously.
 In addition to accurate weighing of waste, we have a data capturing system in place to record the customer’s details, type of waste brought in, vehicle registration number, customer’s address, area where waste was collected, time of waste arrival, and waste weight details.

 Waste Encapsulation

-Encapsulation is our chosen method for managing pre-existing waste accumulated over the years, it involves covering the waste with layers of geomembrane and geotextile.
-This is followed by a protective layer of soil where vegetation like lawns, trees, and bushes can thrive.
+We utilised an engineering process called encapsulation, to manage pre-existing waste which had accumulated over the years.
+It involves covering the waste with layers of geomembrane and geotextile.
+This is followed by a protective layer of soil where vegetation like lawn, trees, and bushes can thrive.
 This approach will be applied to 15 hectares of land, effectively addressing waste accumulated over the past two decades.

 Encapsulation stands out as an optimal solution for managing existing waste.
 By effectively sealing off the waste, it curtails the release of greenhouse gases such as methane, nitrous oxides, and sulphur oxides into the atmosphere.
 This containment significantly contributes to mitigating the adverse effects of global warming and climate change.